stevo01/openstreetmap-tile-server/Doc/UsefulCommands.md

 ```
 docker exec -i -t openstreetmap-tile-server /bin/bash
 render_list -a -m ajt -z 6 -Z 6 -l 800 -n 12

+-a, --all            render all tiles in given zoom level range instead of reading from STDIN
+-m, --map=MAP        render tiles in this map (defaults to 'default')
+-l, --max-load=LOAD  sleep if load is this high (defaults to 16)
+-n, --num-threads=N the number of parallel request threads (default 1)
+-z, --min-zoom=ZOOM  filter input to only render tiles greater or equal to this zoom level (default is 0)
+-Z, --max-zoom=ZOOM  filter input to only render tiles less than or equal to this zoom level (default is 20)
 ```